Suppliers and Manufacturers Membership

 BCI Code of Practice (for commercial members)

 Membership fees are differentiated in relation to the size of the organisation.
-You can download the BCI Membership Fee structure for Suppliers and Manufacturers: Ginners, Spinners, Mills and End Consumer Product Manufacturers by clicking here.
+Download the BCI Membership Fee Structure for Suppliers and Manufacturers: Ginners, Spinners, Mills and End Consumer Product Manufacturers.

 In June 2016, the BCI Council approved new membership fees as of 1 January 2017. *In June 2020, the BCI Council voted to extend all current membership fees through 2021.
 All BCI Membership Fees are invoiced in Euros (€) only.